Which place is cheaper, San Diego or Atlanta?

 Atlanta usually gets more rain in October than San Diego.
 Atlanta gets 3 inches (77 mm) of rain, while San Diego receives 0.4 inches (9 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Atlanta and San Diego.
+Most visitors come to Atlanta for the museums, the shopping scene, and the cuisine during these months.
 Furthermore, the winter months attract visitors to San Diego because of the museums, the shopping scene, and the cuisine.

 In the winter, Atlanta is much colder than San Diego.
-Typically, the winter temperatures in Atlanta in January are around 45°F (7°C), and San Diego is about 57°F (14°C).
+Typically, the winter temperatures in Atlanta in January average around 45°F (7°C), and San Diego averages at about 57°F (14°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 Atlanta usually receives less sunshine than San Diego during winter.
 Atlanta gets 164 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.